Hessian fabric: In art

+Hessian has been used by artists as an alternative to canvas made from cotton or linen — that is, it can be stretched (eg, over a wooden frame) to create a painting or working surface.

 Building material

 In the 19th and first half of the 20th century, in Australia, hessian fabric, laid over a crude timber framework, was used to create the walls of primitive dwellings, particularly in mining towns and in settlements of unemployed people during the Great Depression.

 The resulting semi-permanent structures — part way between a tent and a permanent dwelling made of conventional materials — were inexpensive to build.
 The durability and weatherproofing of the hessian walls were often improved by painting the hessian fabric with lime wash or conventional house paint, creating a less permeable, more rigid, rot-proof wall of a more attractive appearance.
 Hessian fabric was also used to create simple internal partitions.
 Roofing was typically corrugated iron, but sometimes canvas, usually with an earthen floor.

 Hessian was also used for the internal lining of some slab huts in Australia.